Social Icons

 Directed by Quentin Tarantino

-Django Unchained I can boldly say lived up to the hype, this action packed movie is for all (above 17) to see.
+Django Unchained, I can boldly say, lived up to the hype.
+This action-packed movie is for all (above 17) to see.

-Written and directed by Quentin Tarantino and released on Christmas Day of 2012, the movie is set two years before the American Civil War, and it deals with slave trade and Mandingo.
+Written and directed by Quentin Tarantino and released on Christmas Day of 2012, the movie is set two years before the American Civil War, and it deals with the slave trade and Mandingo.

 0 comments: